 The Carroll School was a pioneer in giving all MBA students the experience of solving real business problems at real companies in real time.
-Today, experiential learning is an integral part of the curriculum for students in both the Full-Time and Evening MBA programs.
+Today, experiential learning is an integral part of the curriculum for students in both the Full-Time and Part-Time MBA programs.
 Here’s an overview.

 In core classes throughout the curriculum, students apply classroom lessons to real-world situations and projects.